Each of these platforms are perfectly suitable for SEO — I’m here to tell you what’s more important: quality content and links.

 Building links boost keyword rankings, particularly links from popular domains.
 For example, a link from the Huffington Post offers a greater reward than a link from a brand new website.

 It’s like getting a letter of recommendation from a reputable source vs. someone you don’t know.

 Now, let’s take a look at each platform.

-Implementing keyword-laden title tags is an important step in driving search engine traffic.
+Implementing title tags with keywords is an important step in driving search engine traffic.

 Here’s how to implement title tags in each platform.